 It was not immediately clear if the warplanes struck areas controlled by al-Qaida's branch in Syria, known as the Nusra Front.
 Both the Nusra Front and the Islamic State group are excluded from the truce.

 Opposition activists and state media also reported clashes between troops and members of the Islamic State group mostly in the northern province of Aleppo.
-Still, both sides have said they will continue to abide by the truce.

 Meanwhile, the Russian military operating in Syria said it has information about an attack on the Syrian border town of Tal Abyad from Turkish territories with the use of large-caliber artillery and has asked the United States for an explanation.

 Russia has set up a center for monitoring the truce at the Hemeimeem air base in Syria, where Russian warplanes are based.

 On Saturday, members of the Islamic State group attacked the border town of Tal Abyad and the nearby village of Suluk that were captured months ago by Kurdish fighters, according to a Syrian rebel official.

 Hours-long battles between Kurdish fighters and IS militants forced them out of Tal Abyad and other areas despite some presence of the extremists on the outskirts of the border town.

 The Observatory said the battle of Tal Abyad lasted a full day and left 70 IS fighters, 20 Kurdish fighters and 10 civilians dead.

 The head of the center.
 Lt.
 Gen Sergei Kuralenko, said Sunday that the suspected violation took place overnight and his center has turned to the corresponding U.S. center in Amman for an explanation, since Turkey is a member of the U.S.-led coalition, Russian news agencies reported.